Purefekt/Linux-File-Security/README.md

 # Linux File Security
+NOTE: THE MAIN PDF WILL BE UPLOADED AROUND 9 MAY

 These are my notes for the topics covered during the classes of the course IT Security.
 There is a [main PDF]() which contains everything except the commands, and the weekly text files contain the commands used in class and what they do.
 These commands are common to all Linux operating systems but we use a custom copy of CentOS created by my professor linked [here](https://drive.google.com/file/d/13KQ0yzS99wd4oZcjUcdPVwn0VXd1pydB/view?usp=sharing).
 Simply open this link and download the CentOS Stream8.ova file, this is basically a compressed installable version of a virtual machine so it will work with ease with virtualbox.